Conflux-Chain/bug-bounty-program/README.md

 For Bug PoC details, please refer to [Vulnerability PoC Guide and Rules](./bug-poc.md)

+### Restrictions on Security Researcher Eligibility

+Security researchers who fall under any of the following are ineligible for a reward

+- Current employees, vendors (auditors), partners and contractors are not eligible to participate in the bug bounty program

 ### Participation Methods

 - Create an issue in this GitHub Repo and describe the vulnerability details